Nathan Healy

 Sales Tax Exemption State tax exemption No state sales tax on solar equipment and installation.
 Reduces upfront purchase price.
 Learn More

-Connecticut’s Residential Renewable Energy Solutions program offers 1:1 net metering for homeowners with solar panels.
-This means when your solar system produces more electricity than you use, the excess energy is sent back to the grid and you receive full retail rate credits on your utility bill.
-These credits can be carried over from month to month, helping offset your electricity costs during times when your solar panels aren’t producing enough power to meet your home’s needs.
+Connecticut’s Residential Renewable Energy Solutions program offers 1:1 net metering for homeowners with solar panels served by Eversource or United Illuminating Company.
+This means when your solar system produces more electricity than your home uses, the excess energy flows back to the grid and you receive credits on your utility bill at the full retail rate—the same rate you pay when buying electricity.
+These credits automatically roll over month to month, helping offset your electric bills during times when your solar panels produce less energy, like winter months or cloudy periods.

 Ready to start saving with solar?